 We welcome people from all around the world

 Whether they are readers, viewers, followers or (aspiring) team members – everyone is welcome.
-We have a diverse team with people from many different nationalities and we aim to keep it that way.
-We want to emphasize examples of traditional culture and local customs in our coverage without forgetting that we are all part of the same beautiful continent.
-We do not just “send” you content – we facilitate an online meeting place where ethnic discrimination is not tolerated.
+We emphasize examples of traditional culture and local customs in our coverage without forgetting that we are all part of the same beautiful continent.
+Rather than just “send” you content – we facilitate an online meeting place where ethnic discrimination is not tolerated.

 We want to help you – and get to know you

 That means first of all that our content always comes with a face, so you can get to know us – not just the content we make.
 We also pay special attention to your journey to Eurovision in our preview articles full of useful tips.
 But we can’t get to know you unless you talk to us.
 Our editors love to have a chat through Facebook, and if you have a question, we’ll do what we can to help you.

 WHAT YOU CAN FIND HERE